jNizM/ahk-scripts-v2/README.md

 - ### Network
 	- GetAdaptersInfo (Gets network adapter information for the local computer.)
     - GetDnsServerList (Gets a list of DNS servers for the local computer.)
+	- ResolveHostname (Gets the IP Address from a Hostname.)

 ## Copyright and License